linkTable of Contents

 Here are some of the ways in which you can create a reference to another note:

-Using the double-bracket linking syntax: [[
+Using the note linking syntax: @ (the legacy [[):

-hotkey to turn the selected text into a link to a note:
+Using the Ctrl-[ hotkey to turn the selected text into a link to a note:

 linkWhat are Inline Tags?